mpous/ming/README.md

 ## Attribution

 - This is based on the [balena Node-RED block](https://github.com/balenablocks/balena-node-red) made by Carlo Curinga and others.
+And also inspired by the [Razikus Node-RED](https://github.com/Razikus/balena-nodered) project.
 - This is in joint effort between Carlo Curinga and Marc Pous to present in the [Node-RED Con 2021](https://nodered.jp/noderedcon2021/index-en.html).